bohanzhu/test_doc/README.md

 Here we just run 20 steps (which can do nothing for performance) to create a demo model as example.
 However you could continue the training by running the script (unless you change MODEL_DIR).

-**Notice here in vagrant box, gpu acceleration is limited, so for training purpose we use local deployed code pakcage as demo**
+**Notice in vagrant box, gpu acceleration is limited, so for training purpose we use local deployed code pakcage as demo**

 In this case we need to exit vagrant box, run code in command line
 ```